-In the following Doctrinal Statement, Tier 1 doctrines are those which contain the formal basis and material substance of the Gospel, which together comprise what is essential to a Protestant and Evangelical understanding of Christian faith.
-All staff, faculty, and trustees must profess full agreement with the College's Tier 1 doctrines.
-Those individuals agree, as well, not to dissent in word or action from any of the College's Tier 2 theological commitments.
+In the following Doctrinal Statement, Tier 1 doctrines are those which contain the formal basis and material substance of the gospel, comprising what is essential to a Protestant and evangelical understanding of Christian faith.
+All staff, faculty, and trustees must profess full agreement with Davis College's Tier 1 doctrines.
+Those individuals agree, as well, not to dissent in word or action from any of Davis College's Tier 2 theological commitments.

-Our Tier 2 doctrines are those which express beliefs that are distinctive to the College, and which serve to differentiate the College as a theological institution.
-Trustees, and faculty teaching required Bible and/or Theology courses, as well as courses that satisfy a Bible elective, must consent to the College's Tier 2 doctrines.
+Our Tier 2 doctrines are those which express beliefs that are distinctive to Davis College, and which serve to differentiate Davis College as a theological institution.
+Trustees and faculty teaching required Bible and/or Theology courses, as well as courses that satisfy a Bible elective, must consent to Davis College's Tier 2 doctrines.